kesha-antonov/react-native-zoom-reanimated/README.md

 Zoom component on React Native + react-native-reanimated + react-native-gesture-handler

-* You can zoom any View, Image or whatever.
+* You can zoom any View, Image or whatever
-* Can be used in FlatList (see Preview below).
+* Can be used in FlatList (see Preview below)
+* Double tap to zoom in or zoom out
+* Automatically bounces to borders when paning outside of container and leaving the touch

 ## Preview